Olatubosun/rocksdb.docs/Read-Modify-Write-Benchmarks.md

 # Setup
-We ran the benchmark on the following machine:
+We ran the benchmarks on the following machine:

 * 16 CPUs, HT enabled -> 32 vCPUs, Intel Xeon E5-2660 @ 2.20GHz
 * LSI 1.8TB Flash card (empty)
 * 144GB RAM
 * Linux 3.2.45

-The goal of these benchmark is to demonstrate the benefit of Merge operators on read-modify-write workloads, e.g. counters.
+The goal of these benchmarks is to demonstrate the benefit of Merge operators on read-modify-write workloads, e.g. counters.
 Both benchmarks were executed using a single thread.

 # Update random benchmark
 We ran "update random" benchmark that executes 50.000.000 iterations of:

 1. Read a random key
-2. Write a new value to a random key
+2. Write a new value to the random key

 Each value was 8 bytes, simulating uint64_t counter.
 Write Ahead Log was turned off.